Burndown Chart Generator

 Enter daily data to display the chart

-A burndown chart tracks remaining work in a sprint day by day, providing a visual check on whether the team is on track.
-Comparing the ideal line (plan) with the actual line reveals the sprint's true progress.
+A burndown chart is a key tool in agile development that tracks remaining work in a sprint day by day, providing a visual check on whether the team is on track.
+By comparing the ideal line (plan) with the actual line, you can instantly see the sprint's true progress.
+It's widely used in Daily Scrums, Sprint Reviews, and for improving sprint planning accuracy across Scrum teams.

 The ideal line is a straight line from the total story points at the start of the sprint to zero on the last day.
 It represents the expected progress if work is evenly distributed.